 But as you can also see, this landscape isn’t black and white anymore (if it ever was!) and there are tons of overlaps and crossovers with other partnership types.
 That’s what makes the world of partnerships so fantastically exciting and varied!
 Ultimately, it’s all about forming unique collaborations that achieve your business goals (as well as your partner’s).

-Check out our piece on the 14 types of partnership to see where product placement fits into the larger picture.
+Check out our piece on the types of strategic partnerships to see where product placement fits into the larger picture.
 And make sure to sign up with Breezy to find strategic partners who can make your business dreams come true – whether that’s through product placement or any other weird and wonderful partnership you can concoct.
 Enjoy!